context-hub/docs/docs/mcp/prompts.md

 - Specialized domain knowledge can be packaged into reusable templates
 - The community can collaborate on high-quality prompt libraries

-Context Generator supports configuration imports from multiple sources to enable modular configuration management:
+**CTX** supports configuration imports from multiple sources to enable modular configuration management:

 ### Import Capabilities